NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v3.1.md

 Refer to https://github.com/helm/helm/releases and https://helm.sh/docs/using_helm/#installing-helm  for more information.

-### Adding additional node to the EGX Stack
+### Adding an additional node to the EGX Stack

-Please make sure to install the Kubernetes packages on additional node.
+Please make sure to install the Kubernetes packages on an additional node.

 Prerequisites:
 - [Installing Kubernetes](#Installing-Kubernetes)

-Now run the below command on master node, and then run the join commmand output on additional node to add the additional node to the EGX Stack.
+Now execute the below command on the master node, and then execute the join command output on an additional node to add the additional node to the EGX Stack.

 ```
 $ kubeadm token create --print-join-command